moritzlindner/PatchR/R/README.md

 ## Description

 Core component of PatchMasteR is the PMRecording class, wich stores a series imported from a Patchmaster \*.dat file.
 Several integrety checks are implemented into the PMRecording class to assure data integrity is maintained.
+Multiple recordings (PMRecording) objects can be stored and processed within the PMCollection class.

 ## Examples